 Tennessee State Veterans Cemetery on Lyons View Pike and East Tennessee State Veterans Cemetery on John Sevier Highway may also be searched on this website.

-Full page images of the historical archives (covering 1922–1990) are searchable along with—or separate from—the database of full-text articles in the current collection (1990 to the present).
+Full page images of the historical archives (1922–1990) are searchable along with—or separate from—the full-text articles in the current collection (1990–present) and full-page images for 2018–present.
 The historical archives are funded through the generous donations to the Library Foundation's "From Papers to Pixels" campaign.

 This index covers obituaries from the Knoxville Journal from 1885 to 1906.
 Information included is surname, date the obituary ran and the page number.
 Also included can be given name or names, age, or county/state of death.
 There are many obituaries that do not include first names; these obituaries usually have another identifier, for instance, Mrs., Mr., child, infant, daughter, or son.
 Also, there are many obituaries of people who died out of county or out of state but had a connection to Knoxville.